operasoftware/devopera/blog/_posts/2012-09-06-educating-bangladeshi-schoolkids-about-the-web.md

 ---
-title: Educating Bangladeshi schoolkids about the Web
+title: Educating Bangladeshi Schoolkids About the Web
 authors:
 - bruce-lawson
 tags: